 Why do people hire mentors?

-I had a recent client who literally hired me because he just could not hold himself accountable to do these action steps.
-When I stepped in, he went from being way too nervous to talk to any girls, to this last week, he talked to five different girls and got two numbers.
-It’s all because he hired me so I can help him, hold him accountable.
-That way, I wouldn’t let him get out of his own head and allow himself to give into his excuses.
+I had a recent client who literally hired me because he just could not hold himself accountable.
+When I stepped in, he went from being way too nervous to talk to any girls.
+This last week, he talked to five different girls and got two numbers.
+It’s all because he hired me so I can help him, and hold him accountable.
+That way, I wouldn’t let him get out of his own head and allow himself to give in to his excuses.
 That’s why people hire mentors to help them out.
 Do what you need, either do it yourself, take your action steps, ask your friends to hold you accountable, seek a therapist, or seek a coach.
 You’ve got to do something.
 You can’t just sit there and think shyness will just drive by.

 I want you to write down what your next action steps are.
 What are you going to do for the next four weeks?
 What do you do to push yourself out of your comfort zone?
 Take those actions, and that’s how you’re going to get any progress and overcome shyness.
 You cannot just sit there, understand yourself, and then that’s it.
 Then, you think that shyness would just be over.
 You’ve got to take your action steps.

 If you’re shy, please know you can do this.
 If I can do it, you can do it.
-There’s a lot of shy people in this world who take the steps to overcome it, and it’s such a much more fulfilling life when you’re able to challenge yourself and give yourself all those opportunities you’ve been missing.
+Shy people can overcome their shyness and live a more fulfilling life by challenging themselves and taking advantage of missed opportunities.
 Once again, the worst thing that can happen is you’ll learn.
 That’s it.
 You’ll learn, and you’ll grow, and you’ll move forward.

 Thank you, so much, and good luck, in your journey.
 You got this.
 Remember, it’s not as bad as you’d probably think.